 2. Add to that with an online course and an audiobook

 3. Getting some friendly sales but not enough income?
 Add to that with a membership site or an upsell system.
 Try Samcart Basic to help sell, online.
 It’s $19US a month instead of the $99 a month mentioned on their website pricing page.
 I am not an affiliate.

 Remembering your Purpose for Writing a Book

 Along with this, it’s important to remember your purpose all the way through the process of book publishing.
 It’s no good spending all your time on your book and nothing on promoting it on your blog, in media interviews, in podcast guest spots, or other ways.
 Remember the 5 marketing things every day that Jack Canfield & M V Hansen did when promoting Chicken Soup for the Soul.

-If you keep in mind your purpose of reaching your audience with your impassioned message… no doubt you will succeed.
+If you keep in mind the purpose of reaching your audience with your impassioned message… no doubt you will succeed.